tudat-team/tudat-space/docs/source/getting-started/faq.rst

 How can I compile tudat and the tudatpy kernel from source?
 ===========================================================

-Our recommended procedure is to use the `tudat-bundle repository <https://github.com/tudat-team/tudat-bundle/>`_.
-The README of this repository provides instructions on how to build tudat from source.
+You can compile our `tudatpy repository <https://github.com/tudat-team/tudatpy/>`_ repository easily using a ``build.py`` file we've provided.
+The README of this repository provides complete instructions on how to build tudat from source.
 Some more background can be found under :ref:`using_tudat_source`.

 Tudat(Py) is not updating to the latest version in my conda environment, how can I solve this?
 ==============================================================================================